kubestash/docs/docs/guides/cluster-resources/full-cluster-backup-and-restore/index.md

           spec:
             serviceAccountName: cluster-resource-reader-writter
 ```
 > Note: Azure may restrict the creation of certain resources or API groups.
 If this happens, exclude them using the `ExcludeResources` parameter when applying the `RestoreSession`.
-By default, KubeStash excludes some of these, such as `nodes`, `nodes.metrics.k8s.io`, `pods.metrics.k8s.io`, and `endpointslices.discovery.k8s.io`.
+By default, KubeStash excludes resources that **do not support the create verb** from backup and restore operations.
+Additionally `nodes` and `endpointslices.discovery.k8s.io` are excluded.

 Let's create the `RestoreSession` object we have shown above,